nathancarter/move-stuff/to-do.md

  - Wall spinner, which rotates adjacent walls in the xy/yz/zx plane
  - Conveyor belts (which can be inactive until something falls on them)
  - Thin walls that prevent motion in 2 directions and bounce in the other 2
- - Gray tokens with no goal locations, nor any need to get them to a goal
+ - Pale gray tokens with no goal locations, nor any need to get them to a goal
+ - Pale gray spinners and pokers you cannot click, but activate with a bounce
+    - Bounce a token off any side of a spinner to activate it
+    - Bounce a token off only the back side of a poker to activate it

 Possibilities, not sure yet if these are good